SettleMint

 Base currency conversion

-When useBasePrice is enabled, the module converts token amounts using on-chain price claims before checking against the supply limit.
-This enables EUR- or USD-denominated caps (e.g., MiCA 8M EUR lifetime limit) on tokens priced in native units.
+When an admin enables useBasePrice, the module converts token amounts using on-chain price claims before checking the supply limit.
+The conversion supports EUR- or USD-denominated caps on tokens priced in native units.

 Key invariants